nesrinebnh/Gamio/README.md

 # Gamio
-Gamio is a Platform for Free & Open source games
+Gamio is a Platform for Free & Open source games.

 ### How to contribute?
 0-  Download Github Desktop: https://desktop.github.com/